sagefy/sagefy/README.md

 **Sagefy is an open-content adaptive learning platform.**

 Sagefy is an _adaptive learning system_.
-It does not have planned and structured courses.
-Instead, Sagefy organizes tiny bits of information and practice by _learning objectives_.
-Learning objectives are then grouped in sets. _Adaptive learning algorithms_ decide optimal ordering.
-The algorithms ensure the content matches the learner's skill level and goals.
-Sagefy uses learning science research in determining its [structure](https://github.com/heiskr/sagefy/wiki/Data-Structure) and [ideas](https://github.com/heiskr/sagefy/wiki/Ideas).
+Instead of planned and structured courses, small objects of learning content are joined through relationships.
+Adaptive learning algorithms decide optimal ordering.
+Sagefy optimizes for learner knowledge and goals.
+No more learning things you already know.
+No more learning things you aren’t ready for.
+Sagefy stays focused on what you want to learn.

-Sagefy is _open-content_.
-Anyone can contribute.
-A _consensus decision-making process_ determines the content.
-Learners, teachers, and anyone in the world can create and edit content.
-Open-content, consensus-based models succeed in generating large volumes of high quality content.
+Open-content systems allow anyone to view, share, create, and edit content.
+Like most open-content systems, Sagefy works through consensus-driven decision making.
+Sagefy is open source and freely available.

-Sagefy is open-source.
-The content and the code are freely available.
+Sagefy uses learning science research in its [structure](https://github.com/heiskr/sagefy/wiki/Data-Structure) and [ideas](https://github.com/heiskr/sagefy/wiki/Ideas).

 - [Site], [Wiki], [Twitter]